kitemike/iosAppleListerExampleSwift3/readme.txt

 === Setup ===

 1. Add your ID to project file.
 Replace the AppConfiguration.AppBundle.prefix with your ID
-2. Three files should display when the app is run
+2. Select "iPhone 6 Plus" to view SplitViewController master/detail views ——  To run on a device, change AppConfiguration.isSimulator to false
-4. Select iPhone 6 Plus to view SplitViewController master/detail views ——  To run on a device, change AppConfiguration.isSimulator to false
+3. Rotate simulator to landscape for master/detail views
-5. Rotate simulator to landscape for master/detail views
+4. Three files should display when the app is run

 === Purpose ===

 Main objectives:
 1. Present files located in iPhone Documents directory to user using GCD DirectoryMonitor
 2. Present and edit UIDocument to user as a List protocol
 3. Remove all non-essential code to ease understanding.
-This minimal example is very complex.
+This minimal example is fairly sophisticated and complex.
 4. Illustrate an iPhone SplitViewController with master/detail views
-5. Extensive GCD implementations with Swift 3 DispatchObject
+5. Extensive GCD async implementations with new Swift 3 DispatchObject classes

 === Limitations ===